ginstrom/paladin-novel/chapters/20_price-of-war.md

 He leaned forward, his gaze sweeping the council.
 "We will not choose one path, but many.
 We will be the hammer, and the subtle current.
 The open hand, and the hidden blade.
 We fight not just to win, but to build something worthy of the sacrifices this war will demand."

 A commotion from the courtyard interrupted him—the unmistakable clatter of armored men and horses.
-Gond rose, his hand resting lightly on the hilt of his sword, no longer a crude piece of iron but a blade of silver-white steel that seemed to hum with a faint energy.
+Gond rose, his hand resting lightly on the hilt of his sword.
 "Expecting company, Elena?"

 Elena was already at the window.
 "Noble Knights, by the look of their banners.
 Sir Roderick Ashford leads them."